 This follow-up may come in the form of an email inquiry or a request to provide more details in a structured production partnership form.

 There is no one "right" answer to any of the questions you may receive.
-You should be prepared to provide additional information to Etsy to demonstrate your commitment to Etsy’s Manufacturing Policy, ethical expectations, and Handmade Policy.
+You should be prepared to provide additional information to Etsy to demonstrate your commitment to Etsy’s ethical expectations, and Handmade Policy.

 This may include inquiries about: